-Family Law Attorney in Colorado Springs
+Family Law Lawyer in Colorado Springs

 Other statutory authority within Colorado law to affect family law cases can be found in Title 13 (jurisdiction for custody cases and expedited enforcement of custody decrees), Title 19 (paternity cases, adoptions and relinquishment of parental rights) and the Court Rules for contempt of Court actions to address violations of Court Orders pertaining to custody decrees or the terms of a divorce.

 Custody Orders (either within the divorce or for unmarried couples) can be issued if the Child has resided in the State of Colorado for at least 182 days (6 months).
 Enforcing or modifying custody decrees also generally requires the Child to be residing within the State of Colorado for at least 182 days--with a few specific exceptions.
 Any Parent who is under a custody decree and wishes to relocate with their Child for personal or employment reasons must go through the Court to receive permission.
 Child support matters are also governed by Title 14.
-Call a family law specialist to get started on your case today.
+Call Jeanne M Wilson, Colorado Spring’s top family lawyer to get started on your case today.

 We Offer a Military Discount